Alternative Funeral Service

 At Sussex Funeral Services, for those looking for an individual approach, we are able to offer an alternative type of funeral, in the non-traditional sense.

 Many people nowadays are thinking about alternatives to the traditional funeral service.
 For someone who was not religious in the conventional sense, or who held strong but personal views on spiritual matters, the usual form of liturgy may feel inappropriate.
 People do not always realise that there are very few rules about where, when, and how a funeral service must be held, and it is therefore possible to customise the ceremony so that it becomes as individual as the person being remembered.
 A personalised service will be a celebration of a life well lived, and family and friends often welcome the opportunity to become fully involved in planning it.

 You might also want to consider the type of hearse you want.
 There are many different options to suit the personality of the one who has passed.
-For example we can offer a motorcycle hearse, vintage lorry hearse, horse and carriage, or even a horse and cart.
+For example we can offer a motorcycle hearse.
+Bearing in mind that Philip is a Motorcyclist himself, he has recently escorted a Motorcycle hearse, as an outrider on his own Triumph Tiger.
+We are also able to source a vintage lorry hearse, A VW converted camper van, the traditional horse and carriage and even a simple horse and cart.

 These are just a few examples of the alternative funeral ceremonies which can be arranged by our Brighton funeral directors.
 We will take time and care to discuss your needs fully, to ensure that the funeralceremony is organised in a way which feels right, down to the very last detail.